Manohar799-traitra/NASSCOM-Semiconductor-Packaging-Testing/🧩 MODULE 05: Package Design and Modelling: Building a Semiconductor Package from Scratch.md

-# Day 05 - Package Design and Modelling: Building a Semiconductor Package from Scratch
+# Module 05 - Package Design and Modelling: Building a Semiconductor Package from Scratch

 This lab focuses on **designing and modelling a complete semiconductor package** from the ground up using **ANSYS Electronics Desktop (AEDT)**.
 The session covers **die and substrate creation**, **die attach material (DAM)**, **bond pads**, **wire bonds**, and **mold compound encapsulation**, preparing the model for further thermal, electrical, and mechanical simulations.